 The BOSS PH 3 Phase Shifter is a versatile unit whose phased sounds range from modern to vintage but also utilizes a unique Rise and Fall effect option to create an entirely upward or downward moving effect.

-The tempo of the effect can be easily selected with the inbuilt tap tempo function, and for real-time control over the rate and filter you can use an expression pedal.
+The effect’s tempo can be easily selected with the inbuilt tap tempo function, and for real-time control over the rate and filter, you can use an expression pedal.

-The Empress Effects Phaser is one of the best modern phasing effects pedals on the market.
+The Empress Effects Phaser is one of the market’s best modern phasing effects pedals.
 The unit is a digital phaser pedal and comes in a little pricier than some of the other items on our list but is well worth the investment.

 The pedal can be used as a two, three, or four-stage phaser with eight waveform options and tap tempo functions.
 The unit also comes in a small package meaning it has a minimal impact on your pedalboard space.

 5. TC Electronic Helix Phaser

 Whether you're after satisfying Gilmour-style swirls or driving sweeps inspired by Van Halen, the TC Electronic Helix Phaser guitar effects pedal delivers the customizable and versatile modulation effects you need.

 TC Electronic offers a huge range of pedal options and the Helix Phaser is (as TC claim) the most ‘versatile phaser ever’.

 Housed in a luminous yellow case the pedal showcases four simple controls – depth, mix, speed, and feedback.

 TC Helix also offers stereo inputs and outputs to help create some awesome stereo effects.